Morham: Feudal superiors: Owners

 The feudal superiors of Morham changed over the centuries.
 Most of the parish had been possessed by the Hepburn family: the Earls of Bothwell, and the Hepburns of Bearford.
 The two largest farms were Northrig and Mainshill, and William Sinclare de Northrig appears as the first witness to a charter signed at Samuelstown, Haddingtonshire, on 29 October 1497.
-Patrick Hepburn, 3rd Earl of Bothwell, married, in 1533 or 1534, Agnes Sinclair.
-He divorced her within a decade and as part of his settlement, he gave her a charter of the lands of Morham.
+The 3rd Earl of Bothwell married, in 1533 or 1534, Agnes Sinclair.
+He divorced her within a decade and as part of his settlement, Lord Bothwell gave her a charter of the lands of Morham.
 She was styled Lady Morham and lived in the tower house at Morham for the rest of her life.
 She died in 1573 and her testament is headed "Dame Agnes Sinclair, Countess of Bothwell and Lady Morehame".

-On 8 October 1573, a Tack was made to Agnes Sinclair's daughter, Dame Jean (or Jane) Hepburne, Mistress of Caithness, of the lands and barony of Morham with the mill of Morham, the lands of Mainshill, Pleuchfield, the Briad meadow, the feu mails of the Northrig and all other mails, ferms, profits and duties in the constabulary of Haddington, sheriffdom of Edinburgh which pertained to the deceased Dame Agnes Sinclair, Lady Morham, and fell to the Crown through the conviction in parliament and forfeiture for treason of James Hepburn, 4th Earl of Bothwell, son and apparent heir of the said Dame Agnes, for 'the space and termes of ane yeir and farder induring oure will nixt and immediatlie follow and hir entre thairto, which entre was at the deceis of the said Dame Agnes Sinclair', for a yearly payment of £100 from Martinmas next, 'and als payand and deliverand all and sundrie the annuellis awand furth of the said lands....to thame that richt hes thairto as law will.'
-This Jane Hepburn's third husband was the notorious Archibald Douglas, Parson of Douglas, who escaped from her tower house at Morham just prior to his intended arrest for his part in the murder of Henry Stuart, Lord Darnley.
+On 8 October 1573, a Tack was made to Agnes Sinclair's daughter, Dame Jean (or Jane) Hepburne, Mistress of Caithness, of the lands and barony of Morham with the mill of Morham, the lands of Mainshill, Pleuchfield, the Briad meadow, the feu mails of the Northrig and all other mails, ferms, profits and duties in the constabulary of Haddington, sheriffdom of Edinburgh which pertained to the deceased Dame Agnes Sinclair, Lady Morham, and fell to the Scottish Crown through the conviction in Parliament and forfeiture for treason of the 4th Earl of Bothwell, son and heir apparent of the said Dame Agnes, for 'the space and termes of ane yeir and farder induring oure will nixt and immediatlie follow and hir entre thairto, which entre was at the deceis of the said Dame Agnes Sinclair', for a yearly payment of £100 from Martinmas next, 'and als payand and deliverand all and sundrie the annuellis awand furth of the said lands....to thame that richt hes thairto as law will.'
+This Jane Hepburn's third husband was the notorious Archibald Douglas, Parson of Douglas, who escaped from her tower house at Morham just prior to his intended arrest for his part in the murder of Lord Darnley.

-The Statistical Account of Haddington states that the superiority of Mainshill had belonged to James Hepburn, 4th Earl of Bothwell and Duke of Orkney, as part of the barony of Morham which he also possessed.
-He was the superior in October 1559, but upon his forfeiture Mainshill passed to Francis Stewart, 5th Earl of Bothwell.
-Bothwell was forfeited in 1593, and the superiority of Mainshill went to Scott of Buccleuch.
-The Hepburns, however continued to hold it by feu charter.
+The Statistical Account of Haddington states that the superiority of Mainshill had belonged to the 4th Earl of Bothwell (who briefly became the 1st Duke of Orkney in 1567), as part of the barony of Morham which he also possessed.
+He was the superior in October 1559, but upon his forfeiture Mainshill passed to Francis, 5th Earl of Bothwell.
+Lord Bothwell was forfeited in 1593, and the superiority of Mainshill went to Scott of Buccleuch.
+The Hepburns, however, continued to hold it by feu charter.